bytebase/bytebase.com-old/content/docs/en/document-write-guide.md

 # How to write a document?

-Firstly you need to write down the main concept of your documention.
+First, you need to write down the main concept of your documention.
 ```

 To optimize documentation SEO, we should save its metadata between the `--- xxx ---` block.
 Typically used fields are:

 - `title` should be same as the header title;
-- `description` field should be the excerpt of the document;
+- `description` field should be the excerpt of the document.

-## How to write a new document?

-1. Write the full content in any editor that supports Markdown. e.g. [VSCode](https://code.visualstudio.com/)/[typora](https://typora.io/)/[notion](https://notion.so/)
-2. Add the metadata block at the top of the markdown file.
-3. Add an entry for the document in `_layout.md`.
-4. Run `pnpm dev` start the review server.
-5. Go to [localhost:3000/docs](http://localhost:3000/docs) and check your creation.
-6. If everything is fine, create a new PR with the changes to [our repo in GitHub](https://github.com/bytebase/bytebase.com).

 ## Blocks